itiv-kit/dnn-model-exploration/README.md

 - `sparse_already_present.py` computes how many sparse blocks (for a sparsity problem only) are already present in a DNN workload
 - `total_blocks.py` computes the total amount of NxN blocks in a feature map (for a sparsity problem only)
 - `visualize_individuals.ipynb` has some functions to plot all individuals found during exploration and exports data to TikZ for scientific papers

+## Extension of the project
+If you like to add you own problem definition or add new models, feel free to extend this project!

+### Adding a new model
+Check out the files in `model_explorer/workloads`.
+Each always have to describe a `model`, which might simply be taken from torchvision or can be defined in place; and an `accuracy_function` which is executed when the model accuracy impact is computed.
+There is a selection of commonly-used accuracy function available in `model_explorer/accuracy_functions`.
+However, you can create your own if you need to.
+Be aware that you might need to add the corresponding dataset as well.
+To do so, have a look into the `datasets` directory.

+### Adding a new problem description
+For that see the already provided problems in `model_explorer/problems`.
+Each problem description always has to define the following five things:
+1. `prepare_exploration_function`: this function is called when the problem is constructed.
+Here you may initialize the model and everything that is needed to run an exploration.
+2. `repair_method`: This mainly depends on PyMoo.
+The repair method is important when dealing with exploration parameters that are integers rather than continuous numbers.
+3. `sampling_method`: Similar to `repair_method`
+4. `init_function`: This is the function that builds the model and returns the model that matches the exploration problem
+5. `update_params_function`: This function updates the model with a new set of exploration parameters.

 ## Background